jtmtran/Corporate-Bankruptcy-Prediction/README.md

 ## Project Overview

-This project aims to predict corporate bankruptcy using various machine learning models.
-The dataset consists of financial indicators from multiple companies, and the primary goal is to identify key factors contributing to bankruptcy.
-This analysis helps in understanding financial health and risk management.
+This project predicts corporate bankruptcy using machine learning models based on financial indicators.
+The dataset includes various metrics related to company performance, with the goal of identifying factors contributing to bankruptcy.
+This analysis supports financial risk management and decision-making.

 [Notebook](https://github.com/jtmtran/Corporate-Bankruptcy-Prediction/blob/02e556e58a67700372e6dc475a5c1dd6839fb4fd/Corporate_Bankruptcy_Prediction_finalll.ipynb)

 ## Dataset

-The dataset used in this project is sourced from Kaggle which the data were collected from the Taiwan Economic Journal for the years 1999 to 2009.
-Company bankruptcy was defined based on the business regulations of the Taiwan Stock Exchange.
-It contains the following key features:
+Dataset
+- Source: Taiwan Economic Journal, covering 1999–2009.
-- Financial Ratios: Various metrics like liquidity, profitability, leverage, etc.
+- Features: Financial ratios representing liquidity, profitability, leverage, and other metrics.
-- Target Variable: Bankruptcy, indicating whether a company has declared bankruptcy (1) or not (0).
+- Target Variable: Bankrupt?, where 1 indicates bankruptcy and 0 indicates non-bankruptcy.
+- Data Preprocessing:
+  - Column names were cleaned by stripping unnecessary spaces for consistency.
+  - Missing values were not observed in the dataset.

 **Data Source**: [Corporate Bankruptcy Prediction](https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction)

 ## Tools & Libraries
-- Python
+- Python: Programming Environment
 - Pandas & NumPy: Data manipulation
 - Matplotlib & Seaborn: Data visualization
-- Scikit-learn: Machine learning models
+- Scikit-learn: Model building and evaluation.
 - XGBoost: Advanced boosting techniques

 ## Analysis Process
-1. Data Import & Cleaning:
+### Data Import & Cleaning
+- Dataset loaded directly from an external URL.
-- Loaded the dataset from GitHub and handled potential encoding issues.
+- Handled potential encoding issues during data loading.
-- Checked for missing values and performed necessary preprocessing.
+- Cleaned column names to remove whitespace and ensure compatibility.

-2. Exploratory Data Analysis (EDA):
+### Exploratory Data Analysis (EDA)
-- Visualized the distribution of key financial ratios.
+- Visualized the distribution of the target variable (Bankrupt?).
-- Identified correlations between features and the target variable.
+- Examined relationships between selected financial ratios using scatterplots and pairplots.
+- Identified skewness and outliers but preserved original feature values to maintain financial interpretability.

+### Feature Engineering
+- Created new features, including:
+- Gross Profit Ratio: Operating Gross Margin / (Operating Profit Rate + 0.01).
+- Adjusted ROA: ROA(C) before interest and depreciation before interest / (1 + Debt ratio %).
+- Leverage Ratio: Total debt / Total net worth.
+- Liquidity Index: Quick Ratio / Current Ratio.

-3. Model Building:
+### Model Building

-- Implemented various models: Logistic Regression, Decision Tree, Random Forest, and XGBoost.
+- Implemented multiple machine learning models:
+  - Extra Trees
+  - Decision Tree
+  - Random Forest
+  - XGBoost
+  - Gradient Boosting
+  - Easy Ensemble
+  - CatBoost

+- Balanced the dataset using SMOTETomek to address class imbalance in the target variable.
-- Evaluated model performance using metrics like accuracy, precision, recall, F1-score, and ROC-AUC.
+- Evaluated model performance using metrics such as:
-4. Results & Recommendations:
-- Compared the performance of different models.
-- Provided insights on the most significant predictors of bankruptcy.
+  - Accuracy
+  - Precision
+  - Recall
+  - F1 Score
+  - ROC-AUC

 ## Results Summary

-- Best Model: XGBoost achieved the highest accuracy and F1-score.
+- Best Model: XGBoost achieved the best performance, delivering the highest F1-score, which balances precision and recall effectively.

+- Metrics for XGBoost:
+  - F1-score: Focused on balancing the accuracy of bankruptcy (precision) and non-bankruptcy predictions (recall).
+  - Accuracy: Provided a general measure of how well the model performed across all cases.
+  - Precision: Ensured the model minimized false positives, reducing unnecessary costs or interventions.
+  - Recall: Avoided missing true bankruptcy cases, albeit not the primary focus.

+- Key Insights

+1. Feature Importance:
-- Key Predictors: Liquidity ratios and profitability indicators were found to be the most significant features in predicting bankruptcy.
+   - Liquidity Indicators: Ratios such as Quick Ratio and Current Ratio played a significant role in predicting financial health.
+   - Profitability Metrics: Features like Operating Profit Rate and ROA (Return on Assets) were critical in distinguishing bankrupt from non-bankrupt companies.
+   - Leverage: Excessive debt, as measured by Total debt / Total net worth, was a strong predictor of bankruptcy risk.

+2. Model Selection:
+   - XGBoost excelled due to its ability to handle feature interactions and provide robust predictions on imbalanced datasets.
+   - Random Forest showed competitive performance but did not achieve the same F1-score as XGBoost.

+3. Balancing Precision and Recall:
+    - While recall ensures catching bankruptcies, focusing on F1-score aligns better with scenarios where both false positives and false negatives carry significant costs.
+    - The model effectively reduced false positives while maintaining strong recall, achieving a balanced F1-score.

+4. Class Imbalance:
+     - Bankruptcy cases were underrepresented in the dataset, necessitating techniques like SMOTETomek for balancing the training data and improving the F1-score.

+5. Visualizations:
+    - Feature Importance: Liquidity and profitability ratios emerged as the strongest predictors.
+    - Confusion Matrix: Highlighted how the model managed false positives and false negatives, with an emphasis on achieving balance.

 ## Visualizations